University of FloridaSolutions for Your Life

 Organization of Pest Control Companies

-Pest control companies (Table 1) are operated by people who usually have been assigned specific responsibilities within a firm.
-The general categories for personnel in a pest control firm are business license holder, manager, certified operator, salesmen, and service technicians.
+Pest control companies are operated by people who usually have been assigned to specific responsibilities within a firm.
+The general categories for personnel in a pest control firm are: business license holder, manager, certified operator, salesmen, and service technicians.
+Small firms may have one person performing all these functions.

-The business license holder is the person who is licensed by the Florida Department of Health and Rehabilitative Services, Office of Entomology, to operate a pest control business.
+The business license holder is the person who is licensed by the Florida Department of Agriculture and Consumer Services (FDACS), Bureau of Entomology, to operate a pest control business.
 The business license holder is responsible for records, reports, advertising, and personal protective measures.
-All records of pest control activities, including contracts, must be kept at the business location or at a specified location registered with the Department of Health and Rehabilitative Services (DHRS).
+All records of pest control activities, including contracts, must be kept at the business location or at a specified location registered with FDACS.
 The license holder also takes responsibility for the accuracy of advertising and for protecting employees with necessary equipment for safe pesticide application.
-Licenses for pest control companies are available only from DHRS.
-Without the Department's license it is illegal for pest control service to be performed as a business.
+Licenses for pest control companies are only available from FDACS.
+Without the Department's license it is illegal for pest control services to be performed as a business.

 The certified operator is in charge of the pest control activities of the business license holder.
-The certified operator is the real professional in the company who has demonstrated competence in pest control and supervision of such work.
+The certified operator is the professional in the company who has demonstrated competence in pest control and is responsible for supervision of all pest control work.
 Certified operators must pass a rigid examination to demonstrate competence.
 In order to qualify to take the examination, they must have a minimum of three years of documented employment in pest control or a college degree with advanced training or a major in entomology, ornamental horticulture, or pest control technology.
 Certified operators may become certified in four categories: general household pest control including rodent control, termites or other wood-destroying organisms, lawn and ornamental pest control, and fumigation.
-Companies that have operators certified in all four categories may offer total pest control services; otherwise they may offer only the services for which they have a certified operator.
+Companies with operators certified in all four categories may offer total pest control services; otherwise, they may offer only services in the certification category of their operator.

-In the company, the certified operator is responsible for the training and supervision of personnel in the use of methods and equipment known to provide the best pest control.
-He selects the pesticides and assigns only properly trained and qualified personnel to perform pest control work.
-All safety practices such as safe storage, application, and disposal of pesticides are his responsibility.
-The quality of the service technicians in the company are a reflection of the quality of the certified operator.
+In the company, the certified operator is responsible for the training and supervision of personnel in the use of methods and equipment which are known to provide the best pest control.
+The certified operator selects the pesticides and assigns only properly trained and qualified personnel to perform pest control work.
+All safety practices such as safe storage, application, and disposal of pesticides are his/her responsibility.
+The quality of the service technicians in the company is a reflection of the quality of the certified operator.

-The salesman is hired to inspect premises, determine the extent of the problem, and give estimates for pest control work to be performed; the salesman is sent to "sell" the company and its services to the customer.
-This is often a free service and customers should "shop around" to be certain the diagnosis of the problem is correct and the estimate is reasonable.
+The salesperson is hired to inspect premises, determine the extent of the problem, and give estimates for pest control work to be performed; the salesperson is sent to "sell" the company and its services to the customer.
+This is often a free service and customers should shop around to be certain the diagnosis of the problem is correct, and the estimate is reasonable.

 How to Select Pest Control Services Wisely

-Your first contact with a pest control company may be through a salesman.
-A salesman is sent to sell you pest control services.
-Salesmen are ambitious and some have been known to tell customers that a specific service is necessary when none is required.
+Your first contact with a pest control company may be through a salesperson.
+A salesperson is sent to sell you pest control services.
+Salespeople are ambitious and some have been known to tell customers that a specific service is necessary when none is required.
 Selling unnecessary pest control services is prohibited by the pest control laws.
-Table 2 provides information about contracts and agreements you make with pest control companies.
+The list below provides information about contracts and agreements you make with pest control companies.
 However, homeowners must buy pest control services wisely.

 The following steps should be taken by homeowners to buy wisely: